-Landvik is the southernmost research station in NIBIO and the only one within the nemoral vegetation zone, to which Denmark and Skåne in Sweden also belong.
-This gives a growing season from April to November, making it possible to grow all of the crop species that are cultivatable in Norway.
-Landvik has 15 ha of flat and fertile land on medium sand and loam soil with moderately high humus content dominate, which makes the site extremely suitable for field trials.
-Part of the trials area has been managed organically for a large number of years.
+Landvik is the southernmost of NIBIO’s 15 research locations - and the only one located within the nemoral vegetation zone, to which Denmark and Skåne in Sweden also belong.
+This gives a growing season from April to November, making it possible to grow crops that require long growing season and/or high temperatures.

-A wide range of research activities on amenity and sports grasses (for lawns, wildflower meadows, football fields, golf courses etc.) have been established at Landvik.
-The major part of this activity is connected with grass for golf courses, for which ‘NIBIO Turfgrass Research Group’ with its three researchers is the largest research group in this field in the Nordic countries.
-This group also provides consultancy services to the staff at football stadiums, golf courses, park authorities etc.
+A wide range of research activities on sports grasses (for lawns, wildflower meadows, football fields, golf courses etc.) have been established at Landvik.
+The major part of this activity is connected with grass for golf courses.
+‘NIBIO Turfgrass Research Group’ provides consultancy services to the staff at football stadiums, golf courses, park authorities etc.

-NIBIO Landvik has an Aquaponics research facility, comprising a closed system for coproduction of freshwater fish and vegetables.
-This unique research facility is the only one of its kind in Europe.
+NIBIO Landvik has Aquaponics research facility, comprising a closed system for production of freshwater fish and vegetables (established 2013).

-NIBIO’s research on this crop is performed at Landvik.
+NIBIO’s research on high bush blueberries has been performed at Landvik.
 Growing system trials are performed, including variety trials, fertilizer trials and pruning trials.
-The trial area consists of several hundred bushes.
+The trial area consisted of several hundred bushes.

-National plant collections of old vegetable and soft fruit (berry) varieties have been established at Landvik, and these are maintained by the Norwegian Genetic Resource Centre.
+National plant collections of native clones of traditional (old) vegetable crops and native varieties/clones of berries have been established at Landvik, and these are maintained by the Norwegian Genetic Resource Centre.
 The collections are under continuous extension.

-The company HØST as is Norway’s leading actor in the end-handling of organic waste for compost, and has established a separate site at Landvik with its own administration and production buildings.
+The company ‘Grønn Vekst AS’ is Norway’s leading actor in the end-handling of organic waste for compost.
+The company and has established a separate site at Landvik with its own administration and production buildings.